IkramUdDoula/hashbase/README.md

 ## Security Notes

-- **Gmail credentials** are stored in `.env` file on the server (never committed to git)
+- **Gmail API credentials** (Client ID/Secret) are stored in `.env` file on the server (never committed to git)
-- **Netlify credentials** are stored in your browser's localStorage and never leave your device
+- **Gmail OAuth tokens** are stored in your browser's localStorage and sent via secure headers
-- Gmail OAuth tokens are stored locally in `token.json` on the server
+- **Netlify credentials** are stored in your browser's localStorage
+- All credentials stored in localStorage never leave your device
 - OAuth tokens are refreshed automatically by the Google API client
-- All API calls are proxied through the backend server to keep credentials secure
+- All API calls are proxied through the backend server to keep API credentials secure
 - The `.env` file should never be committed to version control

 ## Troubleshooting